msgpack/msgpack-python/README.rst

    >>> msgpack.unpackb(b'\x93\x01\x02\x03', use_list=True)
    [1, 2, 3]

-Read docstring for other options.
+Read the docstring for other options.

 streaming unpacking
 ^^^^^^^^^^^^^^^^^^^

-``Unpacker`` is "streaming unpacker".
+``Unpacker`` is a "streaming unpacker".
 It unpacks multiple objects from one stream.

 ::